|

 JarClassLoader ignores location of JARs and native libraries in the main root JAR.

-This gives you an option to organize main root JAR content.
+This gives you an option to organize main root JAR directory structure content.

 2. Add class